Saturday, December 31, 2011

 Direction Sound/Premier Albums

-This line of records was Premier's answer to the success of Enoch Light's "percussion" LPs.
-Premier copied the cover graphic/gatefold approach and tried, not always successfully, to capture some of what Light was doing in the studio.
+This line of records was Premier's answer to the success of Enoch Light's "percussion" projects.
+Premier copied the cover graphic/book-fold look and tried, not always successfully, to capture some of what Light was doing in the studio.

-This particular album is good fun if you are a collector of "exotica" Many songs copy Martin Denny/Arthur Lyman style complete with bird calls.
-The covers are fun, but nothing new.
-Supporting those tracks are more straight forward Lyman-like Latin/jazz tracks.
-These tracks carried the album and are very nice.
-I've posted one as the sample.
+This particular album is good fun if you are a collector of "exotica" Many songs copy Martin Denny/Arthur Lyman style, complete with bird calls.
+In addition, there are more straight forward Lyman-like Latin/jazz tracks.
+These tracks carried the album and are nicely executed.

 Bad And Beautiful